Higher Derivative Supergravities in Diverse Dimensions: D=6

-The lack of an off-shell hypermultiplet with a finite number of auxiliary fields makes the construction of its higher derivative couplings directly by a Noether procedure a formidable task simply because there are many structures one can write down, and furthermore, the variation of multitudes of structures gives rise a much larger set of independent variations.
+The lack of an off-shell hypermultiplet with a finite number of auxiliary fields makes the construction of its higher derivative couplings directly by a Noether procedure a formidable task simply because there are many structures one can write down, and furthermore, the variation of multitudes of structures gives rise a much larger set of independent variations\footnote{In the superconformal tensor calculus approach explained in great detail in \cite{Bergshoeff:1985mz}, the coupling of the on-shell hypermultiplets to conformal supergravity, which is off-shell by construction, is described, yielding a two-derivative action.
+However, the generalization of these results to higher derivative couplings has not been explored.}.
 Nonetheless, recently this task has been accomplished for the case of hyperscalars parametrizing the coset $Sp(n,1)/Sp(n)\times Sp(1)$ \cite{Chang:2023pss}.
 We shall review these results in the next subsection.